Is being an owner-operator worth it? 8 pros and cons

 7. You need to find profitable freight for your business.

 Unlike company drivers, owner-operators are responsible for finding and booking their own loads.
+Plus, they need to be adaptable to changing market conditions to stay profitable.

 Since an owner-operator's profitability relies, among other reasons, on the quality of the loads their business hauls and the business sense used in choosing those loads, figuring out how to get loads is an important step in setting your business up for success.